smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

           <a href="/docs/conceptual-overview/#what-is-remix">What is Remix?</a>
     </div>

 1. Compile and deploy the contract.
 Specify the constructor parameters with the desired addresses and values for your network.
 For a full list of available configuration variables, see the [Contract Addresses](/docs/vrf-contracts/) page.

     This contract automatically creates a new subscription when you deploy it.
 Read the `s_requestConfig` variable to see the configuration details.
 You can look up this subscription in the [Subscription Manager](https://vrf.chain.link) using the `subId` value.

+1. Fund the subscription by running the `topUpSubscription()` function.

 1. Create and deploy consumer contracts that include the following components:

     - The `requestRandomWords()` function and the required variables
     - The `fulfillRandomWords()` callback function

-1. After you deploy these consumer contracts, add them to the subscription as approved consumers using the `addConsumer()` function.
+1. After you deploy these consumer contracts, add them to the subscription as approved consumers using the `addConsumer()` function on your subscription manager contract.

-1. Fund the subscription by running the `topUpSubscription()` function.

 1. On the consumer contracts, run their `requestRandomWords()` functions to request and receive random values.

+The consumer contracts can continue to make requests until your subscription balance runs out.
+The subscription manager contract must maintain sufficient balance in the subscription so that the consumers can continue to operate.

-1. If you need to remove consumer contracts later, use the `removeConsumer()` function.
+If you need to remove consumer contracts later, use the `removeConsumer()` function.

 > 🚧 Security Considerations
 >